29-Year-Old Running Back – New England Patriots

 There's nothing fancy about Blount's game — it's just straight ahead power, here I come, try to stop it.
 The Patriots have been good to Blount's bottom line, affording him 24 touchdowns in 38 career g...

 LeGarrette Blount Contract Information:

-Signed a two-year deal with the Patriots in November of 2014.
+Signed a one-year deal with the Patriots in April of 2016.

 To instantly reveal our fantasy analysis of every player – including LeGarrette Blount – simply subscribe now.

 |2016 Proj||29||NE||Subscribe now to see our 2013 projections for LeGarrette Blount|

 Age is determined on September 1st of each season.

 |Fantasy Points Per Game||Rushing Stats||Red Zone Runs||Receiving Stats||Red Zone Targets|

 |2016 Proj||29||NE||Subscribe now to see our 2016 projections for LeGarrette Blount|